mdda/cryptic-wordplay/README.md

 data can be gathered automatically (though it is not clear that more than the 5000 wordplay samples provided in the dataset sample in `./prebuilt` are essential to train a useful model - see below).

+### LLM post-training warning

+If you are looking for a post training set for an LLM : Look elsewhere!
+This dataset is intended for experimentation on reasoning tasks, and simply trying to use the dataset as training material would be as pointless as training on ARC Challenge tasks...

 ## Download

 There is a sample dataset with ~5400 training examples in the `./prebuilt` directory, with two splits : "train" and "val".